Sam4000der2/selenium_twitter_Webcrawler_en/README.md

 **Overview:**

 This bot enables crawling Twitter data without using the Twitter API.
-It redirects all toots through the Telegram_Bot and Mastodon_Bot modules.
+It send all tweets to the Telegram_Bot and Mastodon_Bot module.
 In Telegram, there's the option to filter by keywords like specific lines or locations.
 Additionally, there's a Control-Bot to control the Telegram bot, allowing for the creation of chat IDs and filter terms, and to be operated by the user.

 **Instructions:**